 Do you have a box full of leftover patterned scrap papers from different arts and crafts projects and need a fun idea of how to use them?
 This paper scrap Christmas tree craft is a simple and easy way for kids to use up some of those scraps for holiday crafting.

 While we made this fun paper scrap tree on cardstock as a craft, you could also make it into a folded Christmas card or add it to plain wrapping paper or Christmas tags to dress them up.

 We used brown and neutrals as our background to give the craft a rustic feel but you can use a blue background or any color of your choosing to make your scrap paper tree.

-Our handy free Christmas tree shapes template makes creating this craft super easy for little ones.
+Our handy Christmas tree shapes template makes creating this craft super easy for little ones.
 If older children want more of a challenge though they can cut out different sized paper strips and layer them together to create their Christmas tree.

 How to Make Easy Paper Scrap Christmas Trees

 I Heart Crafty Things is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for sites to earn advertising fees by advertising and linking to amazon.com.